MDMAchine/coreml-model-conversion-script/README.md

 # CoreML model conversion script(s):

-Just a few scripts I put together to make converting SD models for [Core ML for use on Apple Silicon devices](https://github.com/apple/ml-stable-diffusion) easier.
+Just a few scripts I tied together to make converting SD models for [Core ML for use on Apple Silicon devices](https://github.com/apple/ml-stable-diffusion) easier.
+They started off as independent items so there is redundancy & fluff that will maybe get addressed later.

 Provide the created model(s) to an app such as Mochi Diffusion [Github](https://github.com/godly-devotion/MochiDiffusion) - [Discord](https://discord.gg/x2kartzxGv) to generate images.<br>